 At the rise of social media, the number of followers one has been a big thing.
-For many it still is.
+For many, it still is.
 To the extent that influence is a bliss, that is.
 Or the proverbial “size matters for some and for others not much.”

 I used to be very active on Twitter, Facebook, Instagram and LinkedIn, to the point that I had more than 250 interactions a day.
-I guess I could be have been called an influencer or a guru, because I had more than 5 500 followers on Twitter and over 22 000 on Instagram.
+I guess I could be have been called an influencer or a guru because I had more than 5 500 followers on Twitter and over 22 000 on Instagram.
 Mainly, cause I was running growth hacking experiments.

-As one can imagine the reasons were just as many as the answer of “How do you like your eggs?”: tweeting too much, not publishing enough updates, irrelevant content, incompatible views about the world, etc. And as soon as I have established that there is no real pattern, I discontinued to the research and focused on growth hacking.
+As one can imagine, the reasons were just as many as the answer to “How to do you like your eggs?”: tweeting too much, not publishing enough updates, irrelevant content, incompatible views about the world, etc. And as soon as I have established no real pattern, I discontinued the research and focused on growth hacking.

-The number of followers does not correlate necessarily to the engagement rate, but about that some other time.
+The number of followers does not correlate necessarily to the engagement rate but about that some other time.
 Until then, read my take on the retweets and favs/likes on Twitter.